DanielaCabiddu/PHREESQL/README.md

 <p align="center"><img src="./images/phreesql-workflow.png" with></p>

+## Documentation

+Documentation is available [here](https://danielacabiddu.github.io/PHREESQL/index.html).
+Please, be aware that it is still work in progress, and a complete version will be available soon.

 ## Clone

 The repository includes some submodules necessary to make PHREESQL work.
 Please, clone it recursively: